galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 ## How many peaks are common between replicates?

-To see how many peaks are common between the pooled datasets and the two replicates we will use **Operate on Genomic Intervals -> Join** tool twice.
+To see how many peaks are common between the pooled datasets and the two replicates we will use **Operate on Genomic Intervals &rarr; Join** tool twice.

 <div class="alert alert-danger" role="alert">Galaxy main has two tools called **Join**.
 Don't confuse them!
 Here we are using the one from **Operate on Genomic Intervals** section. </div>